Big Bad Beetleborgs

 Big Bad Beetleborgs (later Beetleborgs Metallix for Season 2) is an American live-action superhero television series by Saban Entertainment and was co-produced with Renaissance-Atlantic Films, Toei Company and Bugboy Productions.
-Two seasons aired on Fox Kids from September 7, 1996 to March 2, 1998.
+Two seasons aired on Fox Kids from September 7, 1996, to March 2, 1998.

 The series adapted combat footage from the Metal Hero tokusatsu-series Juukou B-Fighter (first season) and B-Fighter Kabuto (second season).
 Unlike its contemporaries, such as Power Rangers, the show had a greater emphasis on sitcom elements, rather than a villain of the week.

 Synopsis

 Season 1

-Set in the fictional town of Charterville, three "typical average kids"—Andrew "Drew" McCormick (Wesley Barker) and his sister Josephine "Jo" McCormick (Shannon Chandler, later Brittany Konarzewski), and their best friend Roland Williams (Herbie Baez)—enter the supposedly haunted Hillhurst Mansion after accepting a dare from rich snobs Van and Trip.
-The house is revealed to be the home of real monsters in the likes of Universal monsters and are set to eat the kids.
-However, in the midst of a chase, the kids accidentally bump a pipe organ, releasing a phasm named Flabber (Billy Forester).
-He proves to be friendly, and in return for releasing him, offers to grant them one wish.
-They wish to become their comic book heroes, the Big Bad Beetleborgs.
-However, this also brings the Beetleborgs' sworn enemies to life: the Magnavores, led by the evil Vexor, who would summon monsters from the comic books to battle the Beetleborgs.
-Roland's family, including his parents and grandmother Nano, run the comic book shop.
+In the fictional town of Charterville, three kids — Andrew "Drew" McCormick (Wesley Barker), his younger sister Josephine "Jo" McCormick (Shannon Chandler, later Brittany Konarzewski), and their best friend Roland Williams (Herbie Baez) — enter the haunted Hillhurst Mansion after accepting a dare from two rich bullies, Van and Trip.
+They discover that the mansion is inhabited by actual monsters who intend to eat them.
+In the midst of a chase, the kids accidentally bump into a pipe organ, releasing a phasm named Flabber (Billy Forester), who had been trapped inside of it.
+Out of gratitude for freeing him, Flabber offers to grant the kids one wish.
+Their wish is to become their favorite comic book heroes, the Big Bad Beetleborgs.
+However, this also brings the Beetleborgs' archenemies, the Magnavores, into the real world.
+Throughout the season, the Magnavores' leader, Vexor, summons monsters from the comic books to battle the Beetleborgs.

-In a 6-parter, Vexor created his own Beetleborg, Shadowborg, which was a match for the Beetleborgs and briefly took their powers.
-They had to call a temporary Beetleborg (White Blaster Beetleborg) Josh Baldwin (Warren Berkow), and after Shadowborg was destroyed, Josh lost his powers.
-The Beetleborgs would meet the Beetleborgs comic creator, Art Fortunes, during this six-part story in order for him to create the White Blaster Beetleborg and the Mega Blue Beetleborg.
+Later, Vexor creates Shadowborg, who briefly takes away the Beetleborgs' powers, prompting them to ask the comics' creator, Art Fortunes, to create the White Blaster Beetleborg and Drew's new Mega Blue mode to help them.
+The team would later meet a new kid in town, Josh Baldwin (Warren Berkow), who becomes the new Beetleborg and helps the team until he lost his powers after Shadowborg was destroyed.

-In the penultimate episode of the first season, the Magnavores steal a picture of a new villain named Nukus from Art Fortunes' office.
-They bring him to life to enlist his help in destroying the Beetleborgs.
-Nukus assists them by planning devastating attacks on the city and creating Borgslayer, a hybrid of all the Magnavore monsters.
-Unbeknownst to the Magnavores, Nukus was actually plotting to get rid of them.
-Nukus tells Trip and Van (who were fleeing Charterville during Borgslayer's attack to their father's country estate) how to defeat Borgslayer, and orders them to take the information to the Beetleborgs.
-They succeed in destroying Borgslayer, causing the Magnavores to be swept back into the comics.
+In the penultimate episode of the first season, the Magnavores steal a picture of a new villain named Nukus from Art Fortunes' office, and bring him to life in hope he will help them destroy the Beetleborgs, through his creation of Borgslayer, a hybrid of all the Magnavore monsters.
+However, unbeknownst to the Magnavores, Nukus was actually plotting to get rid of them, and tells Trip and Van how to defeat Borgslayer, and orders them to take the information to the Beetleborgs, who succeed in destroying Borgslayer, causing the Magnavores to be swept back into the comics.